Garkatron/GodotGameDevToolkit/README.md

 ### Differences between 2D and 3D Components

-In many cases, 2D Components/Templates are compatible with various needs.
+In many cases, 2D Components/Templates are incompatible with various needs.

 ### How to Make 2D Components